-World reactions to the surprise attack by Palestinian Hamas on Israel
+World reaction to surprise attack by Palestinian Hamas on Israel

 Ukraine

+President Volodymr Zelenskyy condemned what he called a “terror attack” on Israel and said Israel’s right to defend itself “cannot be doubted”.

 Ukraine’s foreign ministry condemned what it described as “ongoing terrorist attacks” on Israel.

-“Ukraine strongly condemns the ongoing terrorist attacks against Israel, including rocket attacks against the civilian population in Jerusalem and Tel Aviv,” the ministry said on X.

-“We express our support for Israel in its right to defend itself and its people.”
+“Ukraine strongly condemns the ongoing terrorist attacks against Israel, including rocket attacks against the civilian population in Jerusalem and Tel Aviv,” the ministry said on X. “We express our support for Israel in its right to defend itself and its people.”

 United Kingdom